roman-milk/roman-milk.github.io/nadia-needs-her-step-dads-help.md

+===

- ****** Nadia Needs Her Step-Dad's Help ****** byNonStopFunGuy© But she wasn't answering.
+But she wasn't answering.
 Paul was moving on top of her, rolling her belly flat onto her bed under his body.
 The hung grown-up stud was now laying his 190- pound, muscular 6-foot body over my 18 year old step-daughter, his powerful legs spread wide open and his thick strong arms stretching down so that his sweaty nude body was hovering over her soft, slender female frame.
 His pelvis was definitely pressed against or over her ass.
 While he was fucking her, Nadia's face was turned to me and pressed into her pillow, as her eyes closed and her mouth opened to suck air.
 From the motions of the bedsheet hiding it all from my eyes, I could tell Paul was now plowing his erection into her pussy from behind as she lay lie on her tummy, pushing her little heartshaped butt upwards towards him.

  "Oh Daddy!" she moaned, wincing, her hands gripping the pillow and bed while she felt Paul forcing his huge erection deeper into your cunt, "oooooh Daddeeeeee!"